WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Believe it or not, it actually gets much worse in the long term.

-In the long term, a WordPress hacked website can:
+In the long term, a WordPress hack can:

 - Completely stop traffic to your business because it got blacklisted